yuce/pyswip/README.md

     * PyPy is currently not supported.
 * SWI-Prolog 7.2.x and higher.
 * `libswipl` as a shared library. *This is the default on most platforms.*
-* Works on Linux, Windows and MacOS.
+* Works on Linux, Windows, MacOS and FreeBSD.
 Should work on other POSIX.

 ## Install